mbarkhau/sbk/lit/030_impl_overview.md

 The bean counters among you may have notice that 4 bytes is not enough to encode the complete range of valid parameters which the KDF would accept in theory.
 For example, the `kdf_time_cost`, which corresponds to the "Number of iterations *t*" in [section 3.1 of the Argon 2 Spec][href_github_phc_winner_argon2] with a valid range of `1..2**32 − 1` would by itself already require 32 bits, much more than the 6bits available in the above encoding.

 Since the distinction between 1000 iterations and 1001 iterations is not critical, the kdf parameters are not encoded exactly, but using a logarithmic scale.
-This log base is chosen so that the difficulty can be controlled reasonably well (increments of 1.25x) while still being able to represent values that are sufficiently large (`kdf_mem_cost` up to 5 Terabyte per thread; `kdf_time_cost` up to 5 million iterations).
-If you specified `--time-cost=1000` for example, this would be rounded to `floor(1.25**25 * 4 - 3) == 1055`.
+This log base is chosen so that the difficulty can be controlled reasonably well (increments of 1.25x) while still being able to represent values that are sufficiently large (`kdf_mem_cost` over 1 Terabyte per thread; `kdf_time_cost` over 1 million iterations).
+If you specified `--time-cost=1000` for example, this would be rounded to `floor(1.25**31 + 31) == 1040`.

 |      Field Name     |  Size |              Value               |      Range (inclusive)      |